tonai/react-per-form/doc/docs/guides/06-controlled-components.md

 Controlled components get their value from the `onChange` handler.

-You can cast yourself the transformer function on `event.target.value` but react-swift-form gives you a way to this automatically for you.
+You can cast yourself the transformer function on `event.target.value` but react-per-form gives you a way to this automatically for you.

 In that case you can use the `onChange` handler to wrap your update state function and it will receive the transformed value :